GBJesus/rd-frontend-challenge/README.md

 # rd-frontend-challenge

 This is a technical challenge for Frontend Developer.
+This application consumes an api that returns a list of developers.
+But, only when the user is logged in and authenticated with his email and password

 ## Technologies